 Terms & conditions

-Whilst the vast majority of our projects are brought to a successful conclusion, and free from any form of dispute over building costs, fees, design or building construction issues, there have been the occasional situations where there has been a disagreement between builder and client, or between client and architect over some aspect of the project.
-In these circumstances, it is our policy to try hard to resolve the issues amicably and therefore to avoid the escalation of any disagreement.
-Working in an industry that is prone to allowing disputes to occur, and to escalate, we are proud of our reputation in minimising the risks in this respect.
+The vast majority of our projects are brought to a successful conclusion and free from any form of dispute over building costs, fees, design or building construction issues.
+However, there may be the occasional situation where there has been a disagreement between builder and client or between client and architect over some aspect of the project in these circumstances, it is our policy to try hard to resolve the issues amicably thereby avoiding the escalation of any disagreement.
+Working in an industry that is prone to allowing disputes to occur and the escalate, we are proud of our reputation in minimizing the risks in this respect.

-Where it seems that we may have reached a ‘stalemate situation’ and in being unable to resolve a disagreement, we are as a practice committed to resolve the situation by means of mediation / arbitration rather than resorting to litigation.
-Experience has taught us that this is a more productive route to go down, and with a stronger chance of a happy outcome.
+When it seems we may have reached a ‘stalemate situation’ and unable to resolve a disagreement, we are, as a practice, committed to resolve the situation by means od mediation / arbitration rather that resorting to Litigation.
+Experience has taught us this more productive route with a stronger chance of a satisfactory outcome.

 Termination of the contract between client and architect

 Our contractural relationships with our clients are largely very successful and of a positive nature.
 However, from time to time a client will decide that they want to terminate their relationship with us for their own reason.
 If and when such circumstances arises, we endeavor to effect the termination with efficiency and with good grace, We do not put obstacles in the way nor do we resort to legal processes.
 We like to make sure that before the relationship is formally severed, all out outstanding and incurred fees are fully settled by the client.

 The most import aspect of a termination of a contract process is that the client and the architect can continue to communicate and to affect an amicable parting of the ways.

 Professional Indemnity Insurance